-Daniel is a Senior Associate in the dispute resolution practice group.
-He specialises in arbitration, mediation and litigation.
-With over four years’ experience, he has advised both local and international clients in arbitration, banking and commercial litigation, constitutional law, employment and labour law and land disputes.
+Daniel is a Senior Associate in the Litigation Department and specialises in Arbitration and Dispute Resolution.
+With over seven years’ experience, he has advised both local and international clients in arbitration, banking and commercial litigation, constitutional law, employment and labour law and land disputes.

 “Daniel has a keen interest in Local and International Arbitration.”